 While a doctoral student, Karl taught theology and philosophy at European Nazarene College in Büsingen, Germany and at Northwest Nazarene University, in Nampa, Idaho, USA.
-Since completing his doctoral degree, Karl has served as a pastor of spiritual development in Dodge City, Kansas and, for the past several years, as lead pastor of Springwater Church of the Nazarene in Gresham, Oregon.
+Since completing his doctoral degree, Karl has served as a pastor of spiritual development in Dodge City, Kansas and as lead pastor of Springwater Church of the Nazarene in Gresham, Oregon.

 Karl’s research in his time as post-doctoral fellow was conducted with hopes of resourcing a conversation between the New Perspective on Paul and historical theology.
 The central topic in this research and which has specifically gained attention in light of the New Perspective is the idea of the gospel.
 His research looks at New Perspective critiques of past interpretation in the particular context of the writings of John Wesley.
 He was resident in Manchester from July through December 2017.

 Papers and Publications